filipecalegario/awesome-generative-ai/README.md

 * [Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/abs/2304.03442): a paper that presents computational software agents that simulate believable human behavior
 * [microsoft/JARVIS](https://github.com/microsoft/JARVIS): JARVIS, a system to connect LLMs with ML community
 * [HuggingGPT](https://arxiv.org/abs/2303.17580): Solving AI Tasks with ChatGPT and its Friends in HuggingFace
+* [MastraAI](https://github.com/mastra-ai/mastra): Mastra is an opinionated TypeScript framework that helps you build AI applications and features quickly.
+It gives you the set of primitives you need: workflows, agents, RAG, integrations and evals.
+You can run Mastra on your local machine, or deploy to a serverless cloud.

 #### Multi-agents